aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 5. Download Model traning data

-BioNeMo 2.5 container provides a CLI `download_bionemo_data` to download test or full UniProt dataset from NVIDIA Catalog which we can run as below. `get-data.sh` runs a container based on the Docker image created above, runs the `download_bionemo_data` CLI to download test data and kills the container when done and saves `_sanity.tar.gz` compressed file (71M) and `_sanity.tar.gz.untar` (134M) with training and validation data.
+BioNeMo 2.5 container provides a CLI `download_bionemo_data` to download test or full UniProt dataset from NVIDIA Catalog which we can run as below.
+`get-data.sh` script runs a container based on the customizd BioNemo container image created above, runs the `download_bionemo_data` CLI to download test data and kills the container when done and saves `_sanity.tar.gz` compressed file (71M) and `_sanity.tar.gz.untar` (134M) with training and validation data.

 ```bash
 ./get-data.sh
 ```

-6. Pretrain ESM-2 models using SLURM scheduler
+6. Pretrain ESM2 models using SLURM scheduler

 Now we are ready to submit distributed training jobs to pretrain `ESM2` models.
 We provide the `train-esm.slurm` script to run training on 2 `p5.48xlarge` nodes with `8xH100 80 GB` GPUs.
 Make sure data paths and model configuration is correct if you are running on custom data.
 To kick off distributed training execute: